"""This module implements *deep simplification* for Real Closed Fields by

 assert False

-for q in self.range.exc:
+for q in this_range.exc:

 if q not in ref_range.exc:

-L.append(Ne(self.term - q, 0))
+L.append(Ne(self.term - q.finite_value, 0))

 return L

-def as_subst_values(self) -> tuple[_SubstValue, _SubstValue]:
+def as_subst_values(self, level: int) -> tuple[_SubstValue, _SubstValue]:

-assert self.is_substitution()
+assert self.is_substitution(level)

 mons = self.term.monomials()